 Katie Larson, Shining Mountain’s Middle School Counselor, holds an MA in Psychology, Marriage and Family Therapy with a concentration in Art Therapy.
 Katie was born and raised in Grand Junction and for her, the desert will always be home.
 She did her undergraduate work at CU Boulder in Psychology and Communication.
 After graduating in 2005, Katie moved to New York City, Taos, Seattle, Los Angeles, West Yellowstone, Burbank, and she is now thrilled to be back in Colorado.
 Katie studied Marriage and Family Therapy and Art Therapy at the Phillips Graduate Institute in Southern California.
 She enjoys running, watercolor painting, star-gazing, and spending time with her awesome partner, Joe.
 Katie’s heroes include (but are not limited to), Georgia O’Keeffe, John Muir, Oliver Sacks, and Frida Kahlo

 Glenda teaches eurythmy in the high school, public eurythmy classes for wider community, and provides therapeutic eurythmy for the children and families of SMWS.
 She grew up in South Africa surrounded by the song and rhythmic dances of the cultures around her, and sought this playful sounding life first professionally as a kindergarten teacher and then as an eurythmist.
 She is a graduate of the Teacher Training College of Witswatersrand University SA, Emerson College UK, the Goetheanum in Switzerland, and the Therapeutic Eurythmy Training UK.
-She has extensive performance experience, and is a trainer of eurythmists, previously in the London School of Eurythmy UK and now in Sound Circle Eurythmy here in Boulder, which she co-directs with her husband of 34 years.
-Glenda taught eurythmy in the Seattle Waldorf School before moving to CO where she now lives with David-Michael and their son Mio in Gunbarrel.
+She has extensive performance experience, and is a trainer of eurythmists.
+Glenda taught eurythmy in the Seattle Waldorf School before moving to CO where she now lives with her husband David-Michael and their son Mio in Gunbarrel.
 She is the resident therapeutic eurythmist in the graduate anthroposophic medical training in the US and sees patients in her private practice.

 Thyria Ogletree, Eurythmy Teacher

 Thyria joined the SMWS faculty in 1998.
 She received a diploma from the Boulder Eurythmy Program, directed by Helga Michaels and a Pedagogical Eurythmy Certificate sponsored through AWSNA.
-She also supports the eurythmy movement by working with Sound Circle Eurythmy as the board president and as a member of the performing ensemble.
 She is the proud parent of two adult children, Nyal and Kyra.
 Thyria’s other interests include: cooking, the farm to table movement, literature, and movement of all kinds including dance, volleyball and basketball.

 Craig Rubens, Games/PE Teacher, MS Outdoor Education, Circus Troupe Co-Director